 The interviewers can’t waste their time on in-person interviews so they want to do a lengthy phone screen first.
 You are expected to keep track of the voices of several people you’ve never met or talked to before.
 There are probably people lurking on the call that you won’t know about.
-This can turn into a variation of The Gang Bang or The Interrogation depending on mood and temperament; people find it easier to be sadistic over the phone.
+This can turn into a variation of The Play Group or The Interrogation depending on mood and temperament; people find it easier to be sadistic over the phone.

 The Private Audience